MBanzerberg/tuple_space_iot_system/README.md

-# tuple_space_iot_system
+# tuple_space_middleware
-The repository contains the source files of the Tuple Space IoT System project
+Tuple Space Middleware for Distributed Computing is a project for the course at the Warsaw University of Technology.